A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_backup_example.md

 enc(word24):	35 42 d3 b9
 ```

-## Write down shares on a separate piece of paper
+## Write down the shares on separate pieces of paper
 ### Share1
 ```
   Header